|Last updated 10.10.17

 The final West Australian Airways North-West service departed Wyndham on 26 September 1934 for Perth, the DH.61 flown by Arthur Affleck with a full load of 9 passengers, mail and freight, plus 4 spare propellers lashed to the lower wings.
 An era had ended.

-the East-West route, with reduced loadings because of the Depression,
+knew that the East-West route, with reduced loadings because of

 First order of business after the loss of the North-West service was to sell assets and reduce staff.
 Disposal of redundant aircraft was top priority but sale prospects were limited.
 Norman Brearley flew to Melbourne to talk with Guinea Airways pilot/manager Ian Grabowsky who was in hospital after being repatriated from New Guinea for serious surgery.
 Brearley wanted Guinea Airways to purchase the two Giant Moths at his price and needed Grabowsky to use his influence on reluctant Board members - Brearley also suggesting that otherwise he would send the aircraft to New Guinea and start a new airline in direct competition with the Guinea Airways.
 He got his sale and the two DH.61s were shipped from Perth to Lae, New Guinea in June 1935 as cargo on the steamer Karoola.